MedSkillBuilder Logo

 D. Around

-Answer: B. High or above normal
+Answer: High or above normal

-Example: hypertension means high blood pressure.
+Hypertension means high blood pressure.

 2. What does hypo- mean?